-Rewatec septic tanks provide primary wastewater treatment for a complete range of applications, from residential to large-scale projects.
-Made of robust polyethylene, these solutions have the durability you need to protect your property investment and the environment for a lifetime.
+Our septic tanks are the solution of choice for primary wastewater treatment.
+Made of robust polyethylene, they have the durability you need to protect your property and the environment for a lifetime.

 What is a septic tank?